mtrxdev/claude-experimental/claude-code-prompt-engineer/README.md

   staleness is visible.
 - The `references/` files are a curated snapshot of the docs and will drift over time.
 Use WebFetch on the live doc page for confirmation when precision matters.

+## Internal consistency

+`test.sh` includes doc-consistency checks that fail the build if the files drift
+apart: the version must match across SKILL.md, README.md, and the top CHANGELOG entry; every script and reference must be cited in SKILL.md (no orphans); every file SKILL.md cites must exist (no dangling references); and no removed component may be referenced outside CHANGELOG history.
+Run `./test.sh` after any edit — it catches the "one file doesn't know another changed" class of bug.

 ---